Frequently Asked Questions

 b.
 As a Canadian church gets involved with a project through praying, giving, going, or sending its pastor, several important things happen in the church.
 Concern for doing mission is ignited.
 Engagement in mission is fueled.
 New opportunities for ministry start to smolder and catch fire.

 38. HOW DO Fellowship International missionaries DETERMINE WHAT CHURCHES THEY WILL VISIT?

 Missionaries try to raise support close to their home base in order to keep deputation costs down.
 When on home assignment they obviously give priority to reporting back to those churches that have joined their support team.
 Out-of-region workers providing reporting and ministry to churches outside their region are available but some way must be found to cover the travel costs.
 If support were pledged from churches, workers based in other regions could be brought in to candidate and report.

-39. Where do I call for more information?
+39. Where do I CONTACT for more information?